Frequently Asked Questions (FAQ)

 YES.
 The assessment can be administered to a whole class in less than 35 minutes.
 Web-based reports are immediate.
 In contrast to other assessments that require extensive professional development to use, the CPAA is so intuitive that training is optional.
 Moreover, if you have a question, we’ll never leave you hanging.
 Phone and email support from former educators is available year round.

 What kind of training and support is available?

-Training sessions are available both on site and online.
-All sessions are led by experienced NWEA Professional Development staff.
-Partner Support is available Monday through Friday, 4am – 5pm PST by phone and email to assist with any questions.
-Our support team has experience supporting schools, districts and state agencies.
+Both on site and web based training sessions are available.
+All training sessions are performed by Children’s Progress Educational Consultants, all of whom are former teachers.
+Customer Support is available 8am EST – 7pm EST by phone and email to assist clients with any questions.
+Every member of the support team holds an MA or M.Ed. degree and has experience supporting schools, districts and state agencies.

 Are there any funds available to support our purchase of the CPAA?